howsoai/platform-installation-examples/security/README.md

 If configuring TLS to the data stores and message queue charts, then the corresponding configuration will be required in the NATS, minio, Redis, and Postgres chart installations.

-> Setting up TLS manually between Howso Platform and all backend charts is considered an advanced use-case.
+> Though possible, setting up TLS manually between Howso Platform and all backend charts is considered an advanced use-case.
 To do this efficiently will involve setting up Kubernetes Public Key Infrastructure (PKI) tools i.e. cert-manager; alongside significant configuration of the Howso Platform and backend charts.
 It is recommended to use a service mesh for this purpose.
 Reach out to Howso Support for further guidance.